spitlo/spitlo.github.io/content/code/snippetizer.md

   [-n/--nofade]         Don’t fade in and out.
 ```

-If no arguments are supplied, it creates a 30 second snippet of a file, with 2 second fade-in and 3 second fade-out.
+If no arguments are supplied, it creates a 30 second snippet from the middle of a file, with 2 second fade-in and 3 second fade-out.